Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 Two of the most popular are channel settings and prong settings.

-Let’s compare channel versus prong settings, including an overview of each and 10 differences to know that will help you make the right decision.
+Let’s compare channel versus prong settings, including an overview of each and 10 differences that will help you make the right decision.

 What is a Channel Setting?